dasarpai/old.dasarpai.github.io/_dsblog/2024-08-05-How-Much-Memory-Needed-for-LLM.md

 # How Much Memory Needed for LLM?

+## What is LLM?
+LLM stands for **Large Language Model**.
+These are machine learning models that are trained on massive amounts of text data to understand, generate, and work with human language in a way that mimics natural language understanding.
+They are called "large" because of the significant number of parameters they contain, often numbering in the billions or even trillions.

+### What Defines a Large Language Model?

+There is no strict or universally accepted benchmark to define what constitutes an LLM purely based on the number of parameters.
+The term "large" is relative and depends on the current state of technology and the size of models being developed.
+As technology progresses, what is considered "large" may continue to grow.
+However, some general guidelines have emerged:

+1. **Scale of Parameters**:
+   - Models with hundreds of millions to billions of parameters are typically referred to as large language models.
+   - For instance, OpenAI's GPT-2 has 1.5 billion parameters, and GPT-3 has 175 billion parameters.
+Models like these are typically categorized as LLMs.

+2. **Training Data**:
+   - LLMs are trained on vast and diverse datasets, often encompassing hundreds of gigabytes or even terabytes of text data.
+This data can include books, websites, articles, and more, which helps the model learn a broad range of language patterns and knowledge.

+3. **Capabilities**:
+   - LLMs are distinguished by their ability to perform a wide variety of tasks without task-specific training.
+They can generate coherent and contextually relevant text, translate languages, summarize documents, answer questions, and more, simply based on the data they were trained on.

 ## How much memory is required to host a Llama 3.1 with 405 billion parameters?
+Training or deploying large language models (LLMs) is a big challenge.
+The first question that comes to mind is how much memory is required to develop or use these models.
+How much memory is enough?
+Training and deploying these models is so expensive that small or mid-sized companies cannot afford to commit resources for the long term unless the value gained exceeds the costs incurred in developing, running, and maintaining these models.
+This article is not just about memory but overall what kind of hardware we may need to work with LLMs.

 Deploying a large-scale model like Llama 3.1 with 405 billion parameters for inference purposes requires substantial hardware resources.
 Here are the main considerations:

 ### GPU Requirements